ukirra/final-project-ai/README.md

-# 📅 Task Scheduler - Jadwal Tugas Otomatis
+# 📅 Task Scheduler - Automatic Task Organizer

-Proyek ini adalah aplikasi desktop sederhana berbasis Python dan Tkinter untuk membantu menyusun jadwal tugas secara otomatis.
-Aplikasi akan mengatur urutan pengerjaan tugas berdasarkan deadline, tingkat kesulitan, dan durasi.
+This project is a simple desktop application built with Python and Tkinter to help automatically organize task schedules.
+The app arranges tasks based on deadline, difficulty level, and estimated duration.

 ---

-## ✨ Fitur Utama
+## ✨ Key Features

-- Input tugas secara interaktif melalui GUI
+- Interactive task input through a GUI
-- Penjadwalan otomatis dengan prioritas:
+- Automatic task scheduling based on priority:
-  - Deadline terdekat
+  - Closest deadlines
-  - Tingkat kesulitan lebih tinggi
+  - Higher difficulty level
-  - Durasi lebih panjang
+  - Longer duration
-- Tugas yang sudah melewati deadline ditandai merah
+- Tasks past their deadlines are highlighted in red
-- Tampilan GUI simpel dengan tabel hasil jadwal
+- Simple GUI layout with a task schedule table

 ---

-## 🛠️ Teknologi yang Digunakan
+## 🛠️ Technologies Used

 - Python 3.10
-- `tkinter` untuk GUI
+- `tkinter` for the graphical interface
-- `datetime` untuk manipulasi tanggal
+- `datetime` for date and time operations
-- `ttk.Treeview` untuk tabel hasil
+- `ttk.Treeview` for table display

 ---